RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 Password: Postgres2019!
 ```

-Right click on 'weather' database and select "Query tool"
+Right click on 'weather' database, for example, and select "Query tool"

 ![image](https://github.com/RobertoFreireFerrazPassos/WeatherWebAPI/assets/41349878/fb834a71-ba81-4a49-87fc-eb45ace34ca7)

-Create Users table for both databases ("weather" and "weatherit for integration tests)
+Create Users table for both databases

 ```sql
 CREATE TABLE IF NOT EXISTS Users (